 The MPs report is certainly interesting and it is positive that they have been prepared to delve into issues surrounding some of the leading lights of sport in the country.
 Contrast that to the Russian response to their doping scandal or the sheer reluctance in Spain to get to the bottom of Operacion Puerto over the years, much to the frustration of their own anti-doping agency.

-The Parliamentary Select Committee have not really brought much more evidence to the table beyond what journalists have already done brilliantly bringing light to the accusations.
+The Parliamentary Select Committee have not brought much more evidence to the table beyond what journalists have already done brilliantly in bringing to light.